India: Birding, Tigers and Taj Mahal

 Day 5: Bharatpur – Jaipur – Departure

-Half day birdwatching in Keoladeo National Park.
+Half-day birdwatching in Keoladeo National Park.
 Return to the hotel at 1200 hrs.
 Check-out and lunch.
-Transfer to Jaipur airport (4.5 hours) to connect flight back to home.
-Tour end.
-Meals: Breakfast and lunch
+Transfer to Jaipur airport (4.5 hours) to connect flight back home.
+Tour ends.
+Meals: Breakfast and lunch.

 Subscribe to our newsletter